Flag of the governor general of Canada: Use

 The flag is flown from the governor general's official residences—Rideau Hall and La Citadelle—and any other building the governor general is visiting.
 It may also be flown from any vehicle being used by the governor general.
 On overseas visits, the national flag is used to identify the governor general.

 The flag takes precedence over the National Flag and the personal standards of any member of the royal family other than the sovereign, but not ahead of the royal standard or the flag of a lieutenant governor of a province at a function hosted by that lieutenant governor.

-Legal

-The flag is protected under the Trade-marks Act; Section 9(c) states: